WojciechKKK/to_do_list_RestAPI/README.md

 * [Setup](#setup)

 #### General info
-This project is allows add tasks to your list.
+This project allows add tasks to your list.
 Project use RestAPI - you can save your tasks in local file: /database/tasks.json.

 #### Technologies